-If the underwriters were to fully exercise their option to purchase additional shares of our common stock, the percentage of shares of our common stock held by existing investors would be %, and the percentage of shares of our common stock held by new investors would be %.
+If the underwriters were to fully exercise their option to purchase additional shares of our common stock, the percentage of shares of our common stock held by new investors would be %.

 The above discussion and tables are based on the number of shares and options to purchase shares outstanding as of .
 In addition, we may choose to raise additional capital due to market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
 To the extent that additional capital is raised through the sale of equity or convertible debt securities, the issuance of such securities could result in further dilution to our stockholders.